RobDWaller/code101/README.md

 Before you begin remember to open the code in a text editor like [Atom](https://atom.io/) and the `training-files/index.html` file in a web browser such as Chrome.

-### Task One: Add a Page Title with JavaScript
+### Task One: add a page title with JavaScript

 The first task requires you to edit the file `training-files/scripts/title.js`.
-The aim is to add a title to the webpage by placing text within the `H1` element in the HTML file `index.html`.
+The aim is to add a title to the webpage with JavaScript by placing text inside the `H1` element contained in the `index.html` file.

 ```html
 <h1 id="blog-title"></h1>